Steelsphere/roguestars/README.md

 * terminal12x12_gs_ro.png

+Extract this file to deps\lib:

+* libtcod.lib

-Open the .sln file with Visual Studio 2017 and then compile.
+Open the .sln file with Visual Studio 2017 and go to Build -> Build Solution

 ## Contributing